Planning a camping trip this year? Here are some helpful tips from fellow campers that will help you and your family keep organized.

-At the end of the season I clean and pack all my gear into large plastic totes.
-On the lid, I stick a sandwich Ziploc bag with a detailed list of all the contents written clearly on a card inside.
+Pack all your camping gear in big, sturdy plastic totes.
+At the end of the season I clean and repack all my gear and stash it in the tote.
+On the lid I stick a sandwich zip bag with a detailed list of all the contents written clearly on a card inside.
 I can see what's inside at a glance and I know it's clean and ready to go.
-This is a good way to ensure I don't forget anything and if I want to go camping on impulse I just grab the tote, pick up my tent and go.
+This is a good way to ensure I don't forget anything, and if I want to go camping on impulse I just grab the tote, pick up my tent and go.

 Submitted By: Juliet Gill

 We start out by recording the time and mileage between our house and the campsite.
 I usually include a description and what we liked or disliked about the property and take a photograph so we remember the grounds.
 This helps when we decide to reserve our next camping trip!

 Make a drawing of the storage areas in your RV or camper and list the contents of each storage area so you can see at a glance where the item you need is without fumbling in the dark or opening each cupboard.
 Update the list as you add or delete equipment.

 Don't throw away that big coffee container when you're done with it, it will hold around 40 plastic bags that can be used to collect trash.
 For my RV, I drill holes in the bottom of the can stick the shaft of my screwdrivers in.
 It keeps them neat and all in one place.

 Submitted By: Dale Hellman

 Pick a Mascot!